hachispin/currust/README.md

 - [x] Publish or otherwise for usage with `cargo` and package managers
 - [ ] Replace bash script generation by exporting to tar.gz
-- [ ] Conversion from X11 cursors to Windows cursors (i.e, the other way around)
+- [ ] Conversion from Xcursor to ANI/CUR (i.e, the other way around)
 - [ ] [SVG cursor themes](https://blog.vladzahorodnii.com/2024/10/06/svg-cursors-everything-that-you-need-to-know-about-them) for KDE Plasma
 - [x] ~~hyprcursor (cursor format for hyprland) support~~ → covered by [hyprcursor-util](https://github.com/hyprwm/hyprcursor/tree/main/hyprcursor-util)